-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

-Loblaw Cos Ltd on Wednesday said its quarterly profit more than doubled, partly helped by a post-tax gain of $432-million.
+Loblaw Cos.
+Ltd. on Wednesday said its quarterly profit more than doubled, partly helped by a post-tax gain of $432-million.
 Net profit attributable to shareholders rose to $886-million, or $2.24 per share, in the third quarter ended Oct.
 7, from $422-million, or $1.03 per share, a year earlier.
 Revenue rose to $14.19-billion from $14.14-billion.

-Target Corp reported a better-than-expected 0.9 per cent rise in comparable sales, as price cuts on several everyday items helped drive traffic at its stores and website.
+Target Corp. reported a better-than-expected 0.9 per cent rise in comparable sales, as price cuts on several everyday items helped drive traffic at its stores and website.
 Analysts on average had expected sales at stores open at least a year to increase 0.4 per cent, according to Thomson Reuters I/B/E/S. Net income fell to $480-million, or 88 cents per share, in the third quarter ended Oct.
 28, from $608-million, or $1.06 per share, a year earlier, on higher selling and general expenses.
+But its holiday forecast disappointed, and its shares fell 5.2 per cent in premarket trading.

 PayPal has been ordered to provide the Canada Revenue Agency with information about its business account holders.
 The company says a Federal Court order requires it to supply information about business accounts that received or sent a payment between Jan.
 1, 2014, and Nov.
 10, 2017.
 It is not required to provide information about customers who have personal PayPal accounts.